MrYland3r/Cosmic-Looper-nightTab/README.md

 &nbsp; I. Make sure to install the nightTab extension in your browser of choice (where available)

 &nbsp; II.
-Then download the .json file located in this repo.
+Download the .json file located in this repo.
 It will automatically take the jpg also in this repo, so no need to download.
 If you want to change it, make sure to specify a different url (non-local) when configuring the theme

 &nbsp; III.
-On nightTab, make sure to visit the changes and click on data.
-Import the JSON file and you'll be done! :D
+On nightTab, make sure to visit the changes and click on the data tab.
+Import the .json file and you'll be set!

 Thanks for checking it out :)